rkaunismaa/RAG-Driven-Generative-AI/README.md

  18) pip install llama-index-llms-lmstudio  # this is the latest version, 0.2.1
  19) pip install llama-index-embeddings-huggingface # this is the latest version, 0.3.1
  20) pip install llama-index-embeddings-instructor # this is the latest version, 0.2.1

+ ## Friday, November 15, 2024

+ Hmm looks like we need flask ...

+  21) mamba install conda-forge::flask

+  And now we need OpenCV ...

+  22) mamba install conda-forge::opencv # this is the latest version, 4.10.0 ...
+I did NOT run this, because it would have changed way too mnay things!
+Argh, same with versions 4.9.0, 4.8.1 and 4.8.0.
+So, I think I will first back up the current environment to, say, rag_genai_20241115, then try to install opencv 4.9.0 and see what happens.

+  mamba create --name rag_genai_20241115 --clone rag_genai

+I will install opencv to this 20241115 environment, then try to run the notebook.

+The biggest change I see is replacing the cuda version of pytorch to the cpu only version ...